timvisee/pixelpwnr-server/README.md

 * Highly concurrent, to support many connections
 * Linux, Windows and macOS
 * Optional binary PX command for reduced bandwidth requirements (enabled by default).

-## Current problems
-In the current prototype version, the following main problems exist:

-* Windows connectivity doesn't work
-* Connections not explicitly closed aren't dropped, as there is no timeout

-These should be fixed for the first release.

 ## Installation
 For installation, Git and Rust cargo are required.